slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to design a life?

-Mediocrity, as a goal, sucks... as a result, is OK.
+Mediocrity, as a goal, sucks.
+As a result, is OK.
 Lying in death bed and regretting your life is the worst that can happen to you.

 > *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*